The Importance of Bilingualism in Early Education

 Parents often seek advice from pediatricians and early education professionals on what their children should be learning.
-By now it’s pretty much common knowledge that reading to young ones is a fundamental tool, as is having frequent conversations with them.
+By now, it’s common knowledge that reading to young ones and having frequent conversations with them are fundamental tools.
 These key components teach children the basics for language and communication foundations that will stay with them for the rest of their lives.
 We know this, right?

 If communication and language development is such a critical part of a learning foundation, then many have considered expanding that learning base by adding additional languages.
-Bilingual education – the act of learning two or more languages simultaneously – is growing in popularity across the globe in recent decades because of this theory.
+The importance of bilingualism – the act of learning two or more languages simultaneously – has grown in popularity across the globe in recent decades because of this theory.

-Considering the fact that 21 percent of young children are already immersed in a second language at home (Hanen.org), it’s easy to understand why multiple languages are being introduced earlier and earlier in schools.
+Considering that 21% of young children are already immersed in a second language at home (Hanen.org), it’s easy to understand why multiple languages are being introduced earlier and earlier in schools.
 In addition, a growing number of the general population speak a language other than English, so learning to be bilingual is becoming more of the “norm” today than ever before.

 “Bilingual children are better able to focus their attention on relevant information and ignore distractions” – Hanen.org.

 The U.S. Department of Education notes several key benefits to teaching children multiple languages during early childhood.
-To understand the benefits easier, they broke them down into four basic categories: Cognitive Development, Social-Emotional Development, Learning, and Long-Term Success – all of which, contain major benefits for bilingual children.
+They broke them down into four basic categories: Cognitive Development, Social-Emotional Development, Learning, and Long-Term Success – all of which contain major benefits for bilingual children.

 Perhaps the greatest (and most immediate) benefit parents can witness in children learning a second language involves cognitive development.
-In fact, the Department of Education states children who begin learning second languages before the age of six will “have an easier time understanding math concepts and solving word problems; developing strong thinking skills; using logic; focusing, remembering, and making decisions; thinking about language; and learning other languages.”
+The Department of Education states children who begin learning second languages before the age of six will “have an easier time understanding math concepts and solving word problems; developing strong thinking skills; using logic; focusing, remembering, and making decisions; thinking about language; and learning other languages.”

-If you want to grasp the kind of impact a bilingual education will have on your child, look at current demographics.
-According to statistics, 50-65 percent of all adults across the globe now speak a language other than English.
+According to statistics, 50-65% of all adults across the globe now speak a language other than English.
 By those statistics alone, those who speak only English are already in the minority.

 What does this mean for your child?
-Well, being in the language-minority will most certainly limit the opportunities available to your child as they reach adulthood.
-By limiting their ability to communicate on a multilingual basis, it is simultaneously limiting their qualifications for future successes.
+Being in the language-minority will limit the opportunities available to your child as they reach adulthood.

 Overall, more and more researchers are proving that introducing additional languages at an early age has an immensely positive impact on children.
 In addition to an increase in their ability to focus, higher cognitive function, and improved social and cultural relations, bilingualism has also been linked to several other benefits.
 Some of which include staving off degenerative cognitive diseases such as Alzheimer’s and Dementia, and a higher annual salary bracket as a result of superior career qualifications.